BohdanBodakva/Lab3/README.md

 # Lab3
-My programming lab3 about reversed string
+My programming lab3 about creating a reversed string